MrHassanMurtaza/video-processing-opencv-lambda/README.md

-> Use opencv with AWS Lambda to do video procession, creating frames and storing it to destination S3 bucket.
+> Use opencv with AWS Lambda to do video processing, creating frames and storing it to destination S3 bucket.

 ## 🚀 Instructions
 You can follow the steps below to deploy lambda function.